COSC-499-W2023/year-long-project-team-1/app/video-processing/lambda/README.md

 # PrivacyPal Video Processing

 Created with Python, opencv, AWS Lambdas, and AWS Rekognition.
-Images are built and pushed to AWS ECR where Lambdas are manually deployed using the ECR images by an operator.
+Lambda's source images are built and hosted on AWS Elastic Container Registry for deployment.

 ## Build and push to ECR:
 First, ensure you are logged in with AWS SSO.
 Then, run the following: